 Before each admissions cycle begins, Admissions Committee members are encouraged to complete an equity education workshop offered by the Equity Team in the Office of the Provost which prepares Committee members to review files through an equity lens and to be mindful of implicit bias.

-In order to more accurately and consistently measure our success in recruiting excellence from a broad spectrum of society, applicants to McGill University must fill out a demographic survey as part of the application.
-Aggregate statistics from this survey are used in conjunction with data from the student census to assess the effectiveness of and guide the evolution of our outreach and recruitment efforts.
+In order to more accurately and consistently measure our success in recruiting excellence from a broad spectrum of society, McGill University students will be invited to fill out the student census attached to the Academic Integrity Tutorial.
+Aggregate statistics from the student census are used to assess the effectiveness of and guide the evolution of our outreach and recruitment efforts.

 We have a number of initiatives aimed at supporting Indigenous applicants.
 For more information, please visit the Indigenous Applicants page.